adsharma/adsharma.github.io/_posts/2025-10-17-graph-archiving.md

 ## GraphAr: The Tar of Graphs

 Apache GraphAr is your go-to for moving massive graphs between systems.
-Starting from a database—say, Nebula or Ladybug - you load vertices and edges, then serialize them into a directory of Parquet files: one Parquet file per property (e.g., `vertex_property_name.parquet`, `edge_property_weight.parquet`) plus metadata.
+Starting from a database—say, Nebula or Ladybug - you load vertices and edges, then serialize them into a directory of Parquet files.
 This bundle, easily zipped or tarred, is a self-contained artifact ready for bulk loading into another database like JanusGraph.
-It’s like tarring a directory for rsync: no extraction mid-transit, just a portable, schema-rich payload for cross-system hops.

 ## graph-std: The ISO for Graph Exploration